 Prescription Stimulants Opened the Door for the Illicit Market

-During World War II, amphetamines were used by the Americans, Germans and Japanese to keep troops awake, happy and motivated.
+During World War II, amphetamines were used by the Americans, Germans, and Japanese to keep troops awake, happy and motivated.
 In fact, in Japan after the war, huge stockpiles of prescription methamphetamine, trademarked Philopon, were released to the general public.
 In 1951, its addictiveness and harm were observed and it was banned by the Japanese government.
 Finally, their potential for abuse and addiction was recognized by many countries, and the medical use of these drugs began to decrease.
-However, this decrease simply opened the door for those willing to learn how to manufacturing these drugs in illicit labs.
+However, this decrease simply opened the door for those willing to learn how to manufacture these drugs in illicit labs.
 These criminal elements began to keep the market supplied with unmonitored, unregulated stimulant drugs.

 The spread of stimulant-type drugs across the U.S. and in developing countries was assisted by the fact that one drug from this class is rather simple to manufacture.
 Methamphetamine can be made in a garage, a home or even a car, with most of the ingredients and materials being easy to acquire.

-The abuse of some types of stimulant prescription drugs often follow cultural patterns.
+The abuse of some types of stimulant prescription drugs often follows cultural patterns.
 For example, methamphetamine abuse is often associated with gay communities or counter-culture lifestyles.
 ADHD drugs Adderall (the prescription name for amphetamine), the methylphenidate class that includes Ritalin, Concerta, and Daytrana, or prescription methamphetamine are frequently abused by college students, particularly around final exam time.

 Stimulant Abuse Varies by Region but May be Highest in Southeast Asia